nystudio107/retour/README.md

 ## Retour Changelog

+### 1.0.13 -- 2016.07.10

+* [Improved] Retour will no longer let you save a static redirect with an empty destinationURL
+* [Improved] Updated the README.md

 ### 1.0.12 -- 2016.07.04

 * [Added] If you hover over a 404 File Not Found URL on the Statistics page, you'll now see the last referrer for the 404 URL